fhiso/legacy-format/tag-list.md

 `http://terms.fhiso.org/legacy/longform/WILL`

 A legal document treated as an event, by which a person disposes of his or her estate, to take effect after death.
 The event date is the date the will was signed while the person was alive.

-(See also `[PROB]`ate.)
+See also `[PROB]`

 Contexts
 :   `.INDI.WILL`